Mkaniukov/foodgram-project-react/README.md

-### Описание
+### Description
-Проект Foodgram - сайт, на котором пользователи могут публиковать рецепты, добавлять чужие рецепты в избранное и подписываться на публикации других авторов. А перед походом в магазин, сервис «Список покупок» позволяет пользователям скачивать сводный список продуктов, необходимых для приготовления одного или нескольких выбранных блюд.
+The Foodgram project is a site where users can publish recipes, add other people's recipes to their favorites and subscribe to other authors' publications.
+And before going to the store, the "Shopping List" service allows users to download a consolidated list of products needed to prepare one or more selected dishes.

-### Запуск проекта
+### Project Launch
-* Склонируйте репозиторий с github на локальную машину:
+* Clone the repository from github to your local machine:
 > git clone <https://git@github.com:Mkaniukov/foodgram-project-react.git>

-* На локальной машине отредактируйте файл nginx.conf, в строке server_name впишите IP своего удаленного сервера
+* On the local machine, edit the nginx.conf file, and in the server_name line write the IP of your remote server.

-* Скопируйте файлы docker-compose.yml и nginx.conf из директории infra на сервер:
+* Copy the docker-compose.yml and nginx.conf files from the infra directory to the server:
 >scp docker-compose.yml username@host:/home/username/docker-compose.yml
 scp nginx.conf username@host:/home/username/nginx.conf

-* Подключитесь к своему удаленному серверу:
+* Connect to your remote server:
 > ssh username@host

-* Установите Docker на сервер:
+* Install Docker on the server:
 > sudo apt install docker.io

-* Cоздайте .env файл и впишите:
+* Create an .env file and type in:
 >SECRET_KEY=cекретный ключ проекта
 ALLOWED_HOSTS=['*']
 DB_ENGINE=django.db.backends.postgresql